Anil Kumar, PhD | Last updated: Jun 15, 2020

 Historically, men considered testosterone as the ‘youth’ hormone.
 Over hundred years ago, at the time of almost no medical regulation, several people claimed unbelievable health benefits by using testosterone (via self-injections with animal samples).

-However, this started to change around WWII when Ruzicka and Butenandt independently isolated and synthesized testosterone.
+Things started to change around WWII when Ruzicka and Butenandt independently isolated and synthesized testosterone.
 Both received the Nobel prize for their achievements in 1939.

 Soon, research in this field exploded and first medical product for human use became available in 1950s.
 However, an oral pill never successfully commercialized since testosterone is weakly soluble in water and difficult to absorb.
 And the liver rapidly digests it resulting in liver damage.